Form 8858 and Foreign Disregarded Entities: a complete guide

 What is Form 8858?

-It’s a cornerstone of international tax reporting, grounded in sections 6011, 6012, 6031, and 6038 of the Internal Revenue Code.
-Understanding who files it, the schedules involved, and when it’s due naturally sets the stage for grasping how the filing process works.
+It is grounded in sections 6011, 6012, 6031, and 6038 of the Internal Revenue Code.
+Understanding who files it, the schedules involved, and when it's due sets the stage for grasping how the filing process works.

 What is the purpose of Form 8858?